wp-plugins/digicution-simple-twitter-feed/readme.txt

 == Changelog ==

+= 1.4.2.1 =
+* Removed 2 redundant header functions that may have caused duplication error messages in some setups.

 = 1.4.2 =
 * Fixed bug with shortcode where it would display above content if placed within a page or post.
 This was due to the content being printed rather than returned.
 Thanks to Michael Entwistle for pointing out the issue.